pachyderm/docs-content/2.3.x/deploy-manage/deploy/azure.md

     - [Azure Virtual Machine sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-general)
 {{% /notice %}}

-Once your Kubernetes cluster is up, and your infrastructure configured, you are ready to prepare for the installation of Pachyderm.
+Once your Kubernetes cluster is up, and your infrastructure configured, you are ready to prepare for the installation of {{%productName%}}.
 Some of the steps below will require you to keep updating the values.yaml started during the setup of the recommended infrastructure:

 ## 3. Create an Azure Storage Container For Your Data

-Pachyderm needs an [Azure Storage Container](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/azure/azure-storage) (Object store) to store your data.
+{{%productName%}} needs an [Azure Storage Container](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/azure/azure-storage) (Object store) to store your data.

-To access your data, Pachyderm uses a [Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) with permissioned access to your desired container.
-You can either use an existing account or create a new one in your default subscription, then use the JSON key associated with the account and pass it on to Pachyderm.
+To access your data, {{%productName%}} uses a [Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) with permissioned access to your desired container.
+You can either use an existing account or create a new one in your default subscription, then use the JSON key associated with the account and pass it on to {{%productName%}}.

 To create a new storage account, follow the steps below: